reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 - Support for both free (community) and enterprise AG Grid features

-Like Reflex itself, the core functionality of AG Grid is free and open-source.
+Similarly to Reflex, the core functionality of AG Grid is free and open-source.
 For those needing even more power, AG Grid offers an enterprise version with additional features such as pivot tables, advanced groupings, and Excel export capabilities.
 Reflex AG Grid supports both the community and enterprise versions – you just need a valid AG Grid license key to unlock the enterprise features.

 ## Getting Started with Reflex AG Grid